20+ Years Experience

 Debts incurred by limited companies or partnerships are known as business debts.

-If you’re a self-employed sole trader, the law doesn’t distinguish between your personal and business funds.
+The law doesn’t distinguish between your personal and business funds if you’re a self-employed sole trader.
 There is no clear legal distinction between you and your business, meaning any debts will be classified as personal debt.

 On the other hand, Limited Companies benefit from the legal separation afforded by the Ltd company structure, which means that the company’s debts are held by the company rather than the individuals.